ssvassiliev/Summer_School_OpenMP/_episodes/02-hello_world.md

 A work-sharing construct divides the execution of the enclosed code region among the members of the thread team that encounter it.

 - Work-sharing constructs do not launch new threads
-- There is no implied barrier upon entry to a work-sharing construct.
--  There is an implied barrier at the end of a work sharing construct.
+- A program will wait for all threads to finish at the end of a work sharing construct.
+This behaviour is called "implied barrier".

 #### *For*
-- ***For*** construct shares iterations of a loop across the team of threads.
+- ***For*** construct divides iterations of a loop across the team of threads.
 - Each thread executes the same instructions.
 This assumes a parallel region has already been initiated, otherwise it executes in serial on a single processor.
 - *For* represents a type of *data parallelism*.